Arizona Bill Amending Abortion Reporting Requirements (SB 1394)

 - The pregnancy was a result of incest.

-- Unknown or the pregnant person refused to answer.
+- Pregnant person declined to answer.

 - Any known medical complication that resulted from the abortion, including at least one of the following: